Devil’s Bridge to Dolgellau

 Stage 11, Sunday 24 October 2004: Machynlleth to Eisteddfa, 11 miles

-Some years before, Dave and I walked a large part of the Dyfi Valley Way.
-This traverses a large part of the Tarren range north of Machynlleth, and we had taken the opportunity to divert to the summit of Tarren y Gesail, so it made sense now to tick off the other hill in the range, Tarrenhendre.
+Some years before, Dave and I walked a large part of the Dyfi Valley Way, which traverses a large part of the Tarren range north of Machynlleth.
+We had taken the opportunity to divert to the summit of Tarren y Gesail, so it made sense now to tick off the other hill in the range, Tarrenhendre.
 First though was the crossing of the Dyfi.
 Yes, there is an A-road bridge, but it had been closed the day before due to floods.
 Thankfully these had subsided a little by the morning, and our first obstacle was the infamous forestry plantations of the Tarrens’ southern slopes.

 There are routes through, without as Drake implies having to footslog along A roads.
-Ours took us by Tywyllnodwydd to Pennal-isaf, where the open hillside beckons.
+Ours took us by Tywyllnodwydd to Pennal-isaf, where the open hillside beckoned.
 In fact the forestry tracks were straightforward enough; it was the land around Pennal-isaf’s farmsteads that was difficult, with a lack of stiles to make one doubt one’s route.
-The view in the right column is at Pant Gwyn on the final ridge, looking north, with Dave at the ladder stile which gives access to forestry tracks north to Abergynolwyn.
+No difficulties though on the final ridge.

 It has to be said that Tarrenhendre summit is uninspiring, made worse by the weather closing in after a pleasant morning.
 Further down though is the popular tourist area of Dolgoch Falls, through which runs the Tal-y-llyn railway.
 We were just in time for a round trip up the valley.
 From Dolgoch station it was just a simple valley walk to our B&B.